 Fortunately, for naturalists who might want to be closer to nature there are better options.
 Casas rurales – country houses, are widespread on the different islands and often much closer to where you might want to be early in the morning or late in the day.
 But selecting carefully your casa rural you can minimize driving times to some natural attractions or minimize your driving on heavily traveled roads.

-An example to show how you can minimize traffic is worthwhile.
+An example is worthwhile to show how you can minimize traffic while visiting attractions.
 Suppose you decide to spend several days exploring the high altitude parts of El Teide National Park.
 Where should you stay to minimize the daily grind of heavy tourist traffic to this area?
 Consider the map below.

 The plus side of the resort areas, besides the amenities and warmer weather, is that there are nice areas of dry scrubland close by.

 How to travel between islands and travel within each island